AlgebraicJulia/GATlab.jl/docs/src/concepts/scopes.md

 Parsing turns a `Symbol` into an `Ident`.
 The `Ident` contains the original `Symbol` for printing, but it also contains a reference to a scope via ScopeTag, and an local identifier ("lid") within that scope.
-Thus, the name in the `Ident` is never needed for later stages of programatic manipulation.
+Thus, the name in the `Ident` is never needed for later stages of programmatic manipulation.

 Scopes cache the relation between names and bindings, by providing a way to go from binding (as reified by local identifier) to a set of aliases with